Bubble Fatigue Cited as Mental Challenge During NHL Playoffs

 That was evident Friday, when the NHL scheduled the second round of the playoffs to open before the first round was complete.
 And with the conference and Cup finals set for Edmonton, the two East finalists will likely have only two days to acclimate to their new surroundings upon traveling from Toronto.

-He added the NHL is still seeking approval from health authorities on whether family members will be allowed enter the bubble before or during the conference finals.
+He added the NHL is still checking with health authorities on whether family members will be allowed to enter the bubble before or during the conference finals.

 In noting the bubble challenges, Boston Bruins forward Brad Marchand said players can also use them as motivation.